edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

 - Why do we need port security?
 Ans: Attacker can access with hub
     - ![](../../../../../assets/images/ccna/lesson3/lesson_3_ps_1.jpg)

-- Topology for port security in Router & Switch
+- Lab 1: Topology for port security in Router & Switch, port-security mode as `access`
     - ![](../../../../../assets/images/ccna/lesson3/lesson_3_ps_2.jpg)

     - Step 1: Set up Router 1 (note: the port is int g0/0), Recall router is off by default.